Wesmania/vish/README.md

 Apart from register sets, there are 2 registers under `*` and `+` that behave exactly like vim's selection registers, provided that you have the `xsel` command.
 These registers are shared between all register sets, can be used for all commands using them and respond to register set and clear commands.

+Additionally, there's a temporary register intended to work like vim's "0" register.
+It's implicitly used by some commands, shared by all register sets and can be accessed under "0".

 ### Defining registers

 Registers are defined with universal variables, and are actually just arrays 26 items long.
 Vish provides a set of helper functions for defining your own register sets and functions that operate on them.
 These are: